 So while it may be impractical for large bands or orchestras, it might be wise to divide the publishing rights between everyone in your tight-knit group to ensure harmony and fairness.
 If an equal division seems drastic, you can always devise some sort of formula.
 Some might think it overly generous, but I personally like the formula 10% more of the total copyrights for the main writer/s of a particular song for a 4-person collaboration, 15% for 3-person, and 20% for two.
 These formulas roughly work out to the lyric/melody writers retaining half-again as much of the publishing rights as the other members of the band (50% more).
 Of course others, such as the late Jim Morrison, for example, would have thought it too stingy for his band.

-Aside from the lost income, there is not much of a downside for the songwriter, really, in sharing the publishing rights, as after a song is recorded and the recording is published, all future licensing of a song is compulsory (meaning a mechanical license to record a new version must be granted to any who request it), anyway.
+While granting someone part of the publishing rights (writership) does give them the abilty to grant non-exclusive mechanical licenses for the song/s, or record new versions themselves; aside from the lost income, there is not much of a downside for the main songwriter, really, in sharing the publishing rights, as after a song is recorded and the recording is published, all future licensing of a song is compulsory (meaning a mechanical license to record a new version must be granted to any who request it), anyway.
+And even if the license was granted without the involvement of the other authors, that person is liable to ensure that any and all proceeds are dispersed to the other authors according to their percentage of ownership. rev 11/19/18

 Sound recording rights: Sometimes, a band will opt to produce some recordings itself.
-Now, you may have read somewhere on the Internet that a musician who has performed on a recorded part automatically owns a stake in the part that carries forward to include any future mix, or physical record the recording is included on (if they were not paid as an employee and/or did not wave their rights), but I have heard of rulings otherwise here in the good ol’ USA.
+Now, you may have read somewhere on the Internet that a musician who has performed a recorded part, and therfore owns the sound recording copyright to that part, automatically owns a stake in any future mix or physical record the recording is included on (if they were not paid as an employee and/or did not wave their rights), but I have heard of rulings otherwise here in the good ol’ USA.
+In other words, producers (defined by the US copyright office as the person who "fixes the sounds") are sometimes treated like labels in US courts, even when there was no paperwork involved.
 Therefore, it might be best to assume that only those band members who produced or invested in the project will be legally entitled to any revenue from the sales of any published recordings.
 For any musicians left out, this might lead to frustration or dampened enthusiasm when they find out that they have no strong legal right to collect royalties.
-And if at some point the band dissolves or the others fail to promote the recordings, a band member may find his/herself with a bunch of recordings that he/she has no legal right to do anything with.
+And if at some point the band dissolves or the others fail to promote the recordings, a band member may find his/herself with a bunch of recordings that he/she has no strong legal right to do anything with - if the other owners wish to thwart them (i.e., more legal weight might be given to the producers of the recordings). rev 11/22/18, 8/27/21, 7/11/23

-So anyone in such a situation might want to make sure they are guaranteed, in writing, a portion of the sound recording rights to any future mixes containing their part, plus—and perhaps more importantly—a portion of any proceeds the mixes (or phonorecords containing those mixes) may generate.
+So, while technically unnecessary, anyone in such a situation might want to make sure they are guaranteed, in writing, a portion of the sound recording rights to any future mixes containing their part; a guarantee they can publish or license the recordings without interference as long as they promise not to engage in business practices considered less favorable than common practice; and, without question, a portion of any proceeds the mixes (or phonorecords containing those mixes) may generate.
+Such a collaboration agreement signed by all parties would indisputably make it theft for any one owner to pocket proceeds that should have been dispersed to other owners. rev 6/02/21, 8/27/21

 So, percentage of sales, payment for your services, partial ownership of the recordings and/or partial ownership of the songs—it comes down to whatever you, as a musician, think is fair based on the situation.
 Probably needless to say, but I, personally, will never get involved in another recording project unless all those involved sign a collaboration agreement before we even begin.
 My opinion is, if someone devotes much of their time to a project without getting paid for their services, they deserve to own a stake in the recordings.